Preventing Tooth Decay

 Preventing tooth decay is not a one-time task.
 It requires a consistent and comprehensive approach to oral hygiene.

-By incorporating these tips and tricks into your daily routine, you can build a decay-resistant smile.
+By incorporating these tips and tricks into your daily routine, you can build a decay-resistant smile and hopefully avoid fillings.
 Remember, your dentist at Sandgate Family Dental is your partner in this journey.

 Take the first step today towards a healthier, brighter smile.
 Your teeth will thank you.